chaseruskin/orbit/docs/src/reference/ip.md

 An ip can optionally belong to a library.
 An ip's _library_ is a higher-level scope that loosely groups together multiple ips.
 This library identification is used for grouping the HDL source code itself into their language-defined libraries as well.

-A library is defined through the "library" field in the ip's manifest file.
-It's format follows the same rules as the ip's name.
-If no library is defined in the ip's manifest, the the default "work" library is assigned to the files of the project.
+A library can be defined through the "library" field in the ip's manifest file.
+Its format follows the same rules as the ip's name.
+If no library is defined in the ip's manifest, then the default library is the ip's name.

-When referencing files through library definitions in the working ip, the library will always be "work", regardless of the value for the "library" field.
-The "library" field's value goes into effect when the design units of that ip are referenced as a depndency in separate ip.